A General Approach to Approximate Multistage Subgraph Problems: Algorithmic techniques for approximation

 \subsection{Reducing the number of stages}

-It is natural to expect that MSPs are easier to solve if the number of stages is bounded by some constant $t\geq 2$.
-We justify this notion by showing that an optimal algorithm~$\A$ for the $t$-stage restriction of a MSP can be used to generate a feasible solution that is optimal within factor $(t-1)/t$ for the unbounded problem.
-If $\A$ is an approximation, the same technique can be used to obtain an approximation for the unbounded problem as well.
+It is natural to expect that an MSP~$\M$ would be easier to solve if the number of stages is bounded by some constant~$t\geq 2$.
+We can show that if we have an $\alpha$-approximate (or even an exact) algorithm~$\A$ for~$\Mt$, one can use it to craft a solution for the unbounded problem that is within factor $\alpha\cdot(t-1)/t$ of the optimum.